denvazh/faker_japanese/README.md

 ## When is it useful?

-Currently, using only methods and localizaion provide by Faker it is not possible to reuse they values to generate other `fake` data.
+Currently, using only methods and localization provide by Faker it is not possible to reuse they values to generate other `fake` data.

 For example